Obtain naturalization-related documents for your ancestors who emigrated from Italy.

 You then must provide “proof” that he didn’t.
 For US consulates, to prove no naturalization, you need a lot whereas to prove naturalization you need much less.
 So, you will need the following under all name and birth date variations for your ancestor:

-• USCIS certificate of non-existence of naturalization (known as a “CONE” in the forum.
+- USCIS certificate of non-existence of naturalization (known as a “CONE” or “CNE” in the forum.)

-• Certified first census from NARA showing both your ancestor and next in the line of descent on it so the first one available after the next in the line of descent’s birth.
+- Certified census from NARA showing both your ancestor and next in the line of descent on it so the first one available after the next in the line of ascent became an adult.
 They want to see your ancestor listed as an “alien” (notated by “Al”) or as “first papers” (notated by “Pa”).

-• Note that for census records after 1940, you have to go through the census bureau and request an “age search”.
-If your ancestor cannot be found on the census, a negative search result from the census bureau or NARA may suffice.
+- Note that census records after 1950 do not contain citizenship status.
+Instead, you should rely on an alien registration explained below.
+Should your consulate still insist on a census after 1950, you have to go through the census bureau and request an “age search”.
+If your ancestor cannot be found on the census, a negative search result from the census bureau may suffice.
 Also note that a census incorrectly stating your ancestor naturalized is not, in itself, grounds for denial of your request, particularly if you have all the other information indicating otherwise.
 You might be asked for additional documentation, though.

-• You may also need to present an A-File (“alien file”) if your ancestor was alive during the 40’s.
+- You may also need to present an A-File (“alien file”) if your ancestor was alive during the 40’s.
 (You can get this from the USCIS.)
-This requirement also depends on which officer you get.